 When you browse through upscale travel magazines or search for “best romantic getaways,” you’re bound to find tons of hot vacation spots to visit.
 But those trips are also wildly expensive because when everyone books tickets to the same place, prices go up.

 To plan a budget-friendly getaway, start by broadening your horizons.
 Consider less popular locations that still have plenty to see and do.
-Both Jetsetter magazine and U.S. News compiled top-10 lists for romantic destinations that won’t break the bank, including:
+Both Jetsetter magazine and U.S. News compiled top-10 lists for romantic destinations, both inside and outside the United States, that won’t break the bank.
+Their ideas include:

 - Sonoma County, California.
 For wine lovers who can’t afford a Napa Valley getaway, Sonoma offers an affordable alternative.
 It’s a more rustic, casual site with beautiful rolling hills and several small, friendly cities.
 Many Sonoma wineries allow you to save money by bringing your own food, and some offer free tastings.
 While you’re there, take a hike through the trails of Sonoma Coast State Park to enjoy the beautiful scenery.